COMP122/comp122-f22/format_encodings/notes_09_26.md

 ## Announcements
    1. Grading for 03-checksum is complete
-   1. Grading for 10-quiz-models is almost complete
+   1. Grading for 10-quiz-models is complete
    1. I'm going to get more picky in my grading...
       - always think automation
       - i.e., you need to follow the spec and directions